-The Edinburgh Review, No. 228.
+The Edinburgh Review.
+No. 228.
 October, 1860.
-London : Longman and Co.-The present number opens with an interesting article on "Recent Geographical Researches;" then we have a long paper on the "Memoirs of the Master of Sinclair," which treats of the Scottish Insurrection of 1715.
+London: Longman and Co.-The present number opens with an interesting article on "Recent Geographical Researches;" then we have a long paper on the "Memoirs of the Master of Sinclair," which treats of the Scottish Insurrection of 1715.
 "Max Muller's Ancient Sanskrit Literature," forms the subject of a paper which will possess interest for the oriental archeologist.
-"International Law" is gone into as deeply as the authorities in existence will admit, but the law of nations, like the internal municipal law of particular states, consists, at present of the more arbitrary conventionalisms entered into rather in the interest of the strongest than upon considerations of justice and right.
-"The Churches of the Holy Land," "The Grand Remonstrance of 1641, and the Arrest of the 'Five Members;" "Scottish County Historins;" and "The United States, under the Presidency of Mr. Buchanan," are topics that are discussed in important articles.
-There is a very interesting more on Dr. Fourier Windows's work "On Observe is a very interesting paper on Dr. Forbes Winslow's work "On Obscure Diseases of the Brain and Disorders of the Mind."
+"International Law" is gone into as deeply as the authorities in existence will admit, but the law of nations, like the internal municipal law of particular states consists at as deeply as the authorities in existence will admit, but the law of nations, like the internal municipal law of particular states, consists, at present of the more arbitrary conventionalisms entered into rather in the interest of the strongest than upon considerations of justice and right.
+"The Churches of the Holy Land," "The Grand Remonstrance of 1641, and the Arrest of the Five Members," "Scottish County Historins," and "The United States, under the Presidency of Mr. Buchanan," are topics that are discussed in important articles.
+There is a very interesting paper on Dr. Forbes Winslow's work "On Obscure Diseases of the Brain and Disorders of the Mind."
 Some of the Reviewer's observations are striking.
-The physician, he says, but too often seeks in vain in the lunatic's brain for any trace of disorganization.
-He knows, nevertheless, that alterations of some kind must exist, and attributes his failure to the consences of the methods of examination at present employed.
-The scalpel alone will never find it out, and even the microscope as yet fails to detect departures from normal structure of so delicate a kind as those which are sufficient to overturn noble minds; and we entirely agree with Dr. Winelow in believing that, in order to detect the more subtle lesions of the brain, we must call in the labours of the Chemico-Cerebral pathologist.
-Sir B. Brodie has shown that the nervous substance of the brain is distinguished from all other tissues (the bones excepted) by the very large propertion of phosphorus which it contains, amounting to no less than 1.5 per cent, in 100, and if we speak of the solid matter alone, the important position held by this chemical agent in the brain is still more apparent, no less than ouc-tenth of the whole being composed of phosphorus.
-It is a well-known fact that any laborious mental exercise, indeed any protracted exertion of the nervous system, results in a discharge of large quantities of the phosphatic salts by means of the kidneys; this sircumstanes taken toge ther with the remarkable fact that in the brain of the adult idjot there is a very small amount of phosphorus-not more than in that of a childpoints to the conclusion that it plays a very important part in the substance of the mental powers.
-The curious and mysterious subject of "unconscious cerebration," or to drop the physiological form, unconscious thought, referred to by Sir Benjamin Brodie, in his "Psychological Enquiry," is also adverted to.
+The physician, he says, but too often seeks in vain in the lunatic's brain for any trace of disorganization. often seeks in vain in the lunatic's brain for any trace of disorganization.
+He knows, nevertheless, that alterations of some kind must exist, and attributes his failure to the coarseness of the methods of examination at present employed.
+The scalpel alone will never find it out, and even the microscope as yet fails to detect departures from normal structure of so delicate a kind as those which are sufficient to overturn noble minds; and we entirely agree with Dr. Winslow in believing that, in order to detect the more subtle lesions of the brain, we must call in the labours of the Chemico-Cerebral pathologist.
+Sir B. Brodie has shown that the nervous substance of the brain is distinguished from all other tissues (the bones excepted) by the very large propertion of phosphorus which it contains, amounting to no less than 1.5 per cent, in 100, and if we speak of the solid matter alone, the important position held by this chemical agent in the brain is still more apparent, no less than one-tenth of the whole being composed of phosphorus.
+It is a well-known fact that any laborious mental exercise, indeed any protracted exertion of the newspace of the solid mental exercise. of the nervous system, results in a discharge of large quantities of the phosphatic salts by means of the kidneys; this circumstance taken together with the remarkable fact that in the brain of the adult idiot there is a very small amount of phosphorus not more than in that of a childpoints to the conclusion that it plays a very important part in the substance of the mental powers.
+The curious and mysterious subject of "unconscious cerebration," or to drop the physiological form, unconscious thought, referred to by Sir Benjamin Brodie, in his " Psychological Enquiry," is also adverted to.
 Altogether the present No. is rich in the number of important subjects contained in it.